matthewfranglen/category-set-graph/README.md

 This requires that I return the entire category when provided a single value.

+So if the category Set is a graph, then a function from a singleton to the category Set is equivalent to the category Set, and is thus equivalent to a graph.

-## How is an arbitrary graph a value of category Set
+## How is an arbitrary graph contained within category Set

 The category Set is infinite?
 If it is then any arbitrary graph can fit within it, by using some of the sets as the vertexes and then using (some of) the morphisms between those sets as the edges.